 - Informational Alerts: Informational notifications will be done when necessary to provide updates on incidents. - Emergency Alerts: Notifications regarding critical incidents that pose an imminent threat to the health or safety of the University community.
-Examples of such emergency incidents include, but are not limited to severe weather, hazardous materials incidents, and acts of criminal violence that broadly threaten the safety of the University community. - Text Messages: Brief, direct notifications (typically not more than 125 characters) received on a cellular phone or similar text---communication handheld device. - Policy Statement: The University maintains a subscription to a third-party text messaging service (AlertMedia) that enables University administrators to create messages for emergency alerts to members of the University community and send them to a list of subscribed cell phone or other wireless device users.
-AlertMedia messages are one element of the University's comprehensive emergency response protocol that provides for rapid notification to students, faculty and staff about situations or events that are occurring on campus and its surrounding areas.
+Examples of such emergency incidents include, but are not limited to severe weather, hazardous materials incidents, and acts of criminal violence that broadly threaten the safety of the University community. - Text Messages: Brief, direct notifications (typically not more than 125 characters) received on a cellular phone or similar text---communication handheld device. - Policy Statement: The University maintains a subscription to a third-party text messaging service (AlertMedia) that enables University administrators to create messages for emergency alerts to members of the University community.
+AlertMedia messages are one element of the University's comprehensive emergency response protocol that provides for rapid notification to students, faculty, and staff about situations or events that are occurring on campus and its surrounding areas.
 The service is designed for those conducting regular University-related business in the immediate area and on all campuses.

-Thomas More University requires students to opt-in the service by filling out the necessary form located at the Campus Safety Office.
-Subscribers may incur a charge from their provider for receiving text messages; therefore, the University uses voice messaging primarily for emergency alerts.
+Thomas More University requires students to opt-in the service by filling out the necessary form located at the Campus Safety website.